-The need for a risk-based approach to implementing the Groundwater Directive
+The need for a risk-based approach to implementing the Groundwater Directive ronmental sensitivity in relation to groundwater, surface water and ecological receptors.

 The classification criteria are provided in Table 2, where Category 1 represents the most sensitive conditions and Category 5 represents the least sensitive conditions.